 Do you need wifi?

 It has now become commonplace with every location in London and even abroad to have free access to wifi.
 And only recently, London Underground have enabled wifi when stationary at individual tube stations, meaning for the sake of a half hour, to an hour journey, or even less, we have now become compelled to making sure we connect at every station.
-Although the argument in favour is to let anyone know you’re meeting should you be late, my argument should be, this is the only time you have to yourself.
-Take a book with you, read your favourite magazine, or dwell in your thoughts.
+Although the argument in favor is to let anyone know you’re meeting should you be late, my argument should be, this is the only time you have to yourself.
+Take a book with you, read your favorite magazine, or dwell in your thoughts.
 Perhaps the toilet isn’t the only place for ‘me time’ after all.

 Exercise without technology